 When we use these third parties, we disclose only the personal information that is necessary to deliver the services and we have a contract in place that requires them to keep your information secure and prevents them from using it for their own direct marketing purposes.

 Please be reassured that we will not release your information to third parties for them to use for their own direct marketing purposes, unless you have requested us to do so, or we are required to do so by law.

 Data protection law requires us to rely on one or more lawful grounds to process your personal information.
 We consider the following grounds to be relevant:

-Where you have provided specific consent to us using your personal information in a certain way, such as to send you email, text and/or telephone marketing.
+Where individuals have provided specific consent to us using their personal information in a certain way, such as to send postal communications, emails, SMS and/or telephone marketing.

 Performance of a contract

 Where we are entering into a contract with you or performing our obligations under it for example if you are a member of our Lottery.

 Where necessary so that we can comply with a legal or regulatory obligation to which we are subject, for example where we are ordered by a court or regulatory authority like the Charity Commission or Fundraising Regulator.

 Where it is necessary to protect life or health (for example in the case of medical emergency suffered by an individual at one of our events) or a safeguarding issue which requires us to share you information with the emergency services.

 Where it is reasonably necessary to achieve our or others’ legitimate interests (as long as what the information is used for is fair and does not duly impact your rights).